-I’ve been writing posts for The New York Times Learning Network for nearly five years on teaching English Language Learners, and that adds-up to a lot of posts!
+I’ve been writing posts for The New York Times Learning Network for nearly seven years on teaching English Language Learners, and that adds-up to a lot of posts!
 Many include online student interactives and all include multiple teaching ideas.

 I thought readers would find it helpful if I put links to them all together, along with short descriptions.

 And, as I post new ones, I’ll add them here, too…

 Enriching Academic Vocabulary: Strategies for Teaching Tier Two Words to E.L.L.
 Students is the headline of this post for The New York Times.
 It’s a pretty lengthy one – filled with ideas, downloadable hand-outs and links to additional resources.

 Ideas for E.L.L.s: Finding Reliable Sources in a World of ‘Fake News’ is the headline of a fairly lengthy post at The New York Times Learning Network.